hrynko/hrynko.github.io/content/posts/stop-mystifying-pwas.md

 ### And… That's it

 Manifest and service workers are basically all the technical nuances of PWA development.
-As already mentioned, there are some other requirements besides installability and offline mode for a web app to be called progressive (see checklist on [web.dev](https://web.dev/pwa-checklist/)).
+As already mentioned, there are some other "requirements" besides installability and offline mode for a web app to be called progressive (see checklist on [web.dev](https://web.dev/pwa-checklist/)).
 However, they generally apply to any good web application, as these are requirements such as secure connection, responsiveness, accessibility, etc.

 In this respect, PWA is not even a type of application, but rather a set of best practices that most modern web apps should follow.
 Therefore, it all looks like a natural evolution of web applications, which is quite in line with today's realities and user needs.
 It can certainly be a threat to a certain layer of native applications, but the adoption of PWAs happens quite organically.
 Anyhow, further developments are largely up to the users.